coreos/rpm-ostree/docs/compose-server.md

 You can tell client systems to rebase to it by combining `ostree remote add`, and `rpm-ostree rebase` on the client side.

+## Generating OSTree commits in a container

+`rpm-ostree compose tree` runs well in an unprivileged (or "run as root") podman container.
+You can also use other container tools, they are just less frequently tested.

+You can also directly install `rpm-ostree` on a traditional `yum/rpm` based virtual (or physical) machine - it won't affect your host.
+However, containers are encouraged.

 ## More information